lorenzog/NetworkMap/README.md

     python src/netgrapher.py samples/arp/windows_7_arp.txt  -t arp -o windows --force

-It's work in progress so you have to specify type and OS.
+It's work in progress so you have to specify type and OS for now.

 Possible alternatives